evazangerle/evazangerle.github.io/content/_index.md

     content:
       title: News
       text: |-
+            * Our paper "Hypergraph-based Temporal Modelling of Repeated Intent for Sequential Recommendation" was accepted at The Web Conference 2025 as a full paper (acceptance rate 19.83%, A*) [01/2025].
             * The report on our Dagstuhl seminar ["Evaluation Perspectives of Recommender Systems: Driving Research and Education (Dagstuhl Seminar 24211"](https://drops.dagstuhl.de/entities/document/10.4230/DagRep.14.5.58) is out [11/2024].
             * Our paper "Efficient Session-based Recommendation with Contrastive Graph-based Shortest Path Search" has just appeared in ACM Transactions on Recommender Systems [11/2024].
             * Our paper "Are We Explaining Flawed Recommenders?
 Incorporating Recommender Performance for Evaluating Explainers" has been accepted at RecSys 2024 as an LBR paper [09/2024].